jaudriga/jmap/README.md

 ### jmap-annotation

 Each JMAP method call and response is a POJO annotated with `@JmapMethod`.
 An annotation processor collects a lists of all available JMAP Methods.
-This modules holds these annotations and annotation processors.
+This modules only holds the annotations.
+When extending the library you need to include `jmap-annotation-processor` as well.

+### jmap-annotation-processor

+The annotation processors that compile lists of JMAP methods, JMAP errors and capabilities into resource files.
+This modules is only required when extending the library.

 ### jmap-common